Now offering TelePrEP services: a daily pill can help prevent HIV.

 We provide a wide range of health care for patients with infectious diseases, including HIV, at UCHealth University of Colorado Hospital in metro Denver.
 Our TEAM clinic provides health services for international travelers.

 We offer access to the latest clinical developments and research.
 We strive to understand our patients and their needs.
-And we are committed to educating patients and their families about HIV and other infectious diseases.
+And we are committed to educating patients and their families about HIV and its prevention, and about other infectious diseases.

 - Comprehensive HIV/AIDS primary care